Super senior: Desire to remain in school

 Some super-seniors have enough credits and requirements to graduate, but do not apply for graduation.
 In most cases, universities do not automatically grant graduation without application, and as long as tuition is paid, students are not forced to leave the school.
 This is normally not applicable to high school.

 Some super-seniors may be in their fifth or later year in the school but do not have enough credits to graduate.
 These students appear on paper as juniors or (simple) seniors and do not have enough credits to graduate with their peers.

 Some super-seniors take a leave of absence or extra majors on purpose to remain in school for as long as possible.

-Another example of a student’s desire to remain in school is if the student is an accounting major intending to sit for the Uniform Certified Public Accountant Examination.
+Another example of a student's desire to remain in school is if the student is an accounting major intending to sit for the Uniform Certified Public Accountant Examination.
 Most states in the U.S. require CPA candidates to obtain at least 150 semester hours of college education.
-One way for a student to obtain the 150 semester hours required for the CPA Exam is to take additional accounting or business courses in the student’s fifth or subsequent years without having to enroll in a postgraduate program.
+One way for a student to obtain the 150 semester hours required for the CPA Exam is to take additional accounting or business courses in the student's fifth or subsequent years without having to enroll in a postgraduate program.

 Difficult or multiple majors

-Students in high-stress majors such as mathematics and architecture and those who take a difficult double-major (within the same degree) or minor may choose to take a minimum number of classes (two, three, or four depending on the number of credits offered per class) at one time in order to achieve higher grades or superior retention.
+Students in high-stress majors such as mathematics, engineering, and accounting.
+Those who take a difficult double-major (within the same degree) or minor may choose to take a minimum number of classes (two, three, or four depending on the number of credits offered per class) at one time in order to achieve higher grades or superior retention.